How to Integrate Stripe with Your Mobile App

 Once you’ve integrated Stripe, you can customize the payment experience to match your app’s branding and target audience.
 This improves user experience and encourages conversions.

-Design a User-Friendly Payment Flow
+Tips for a User-Friendly Payment Flow

 Think through the steps a user takes to complete a purchase.
 The Stripe React Native SDK provides pre-built UI elements that simplify creating a smooth payment flow.
 These pre-built components handle complex tasks behind the scenes, so you can focus on making the process intuitive and user-friendly.